jrm2319/THESIS_JRM2319/data_rmd.md

 - *What am I doing with missing values*: Missing values will be left as ‘NA’ because the regression models that will be ran into this project can handle the ‘NA’ automatically or I can explicitly state to omit those values.
-However, this variable has a lot of missing data with a complete rate of about 27.8%.
-We may or may not need this variable–I am assuming that most of the diabetes data will come from the E1 or E5 files.
-At least for the ‘ever having diabetes’ variables will come from the E1 and E3 files, *not* this file, as previously thought.
+However, this variable has a lot of missing data–we may or may not need this variable.
+Could be useful to show the average age of diabetes onset for the sample population, to be discussed.

+- **Final \# of Observations:** 6814

+- **Final \# of variables:** 2

 ### Cleaning MESA_E5 datafile